TOPIC : ERC Proof of Concept Grant

 All Principal Investigators in an ERC frontier research project, that is either on going or has ended less than 12 months before the publication date of this call, are eligible to participate and apply for an ERC Proof of Concept Grant.

 A single-step submission and evaluation procedure will be used.
-The evaluation will be conducted by peer reviewers.
+The evaluation will be conducted by independent experts.
 These experts may work remotely and may if necessary meet as an evaluation panel as set out below on the application of the evaluation criteria.

 Proof of Concept Grants are not ERC frontier research grants and may be evaluated against other evaluation criteria than excellence.
 The evaluation criteria for selection of proposals for Proof of Concept Grants are excellence, impact and quality and efficiency of the implementation.

-3.2 Guide to the submission and evaluation process: Please refer to the ERC Rules for Submission.
+3.2 Guide to the submission and evaluation process: Please refer to the ERC Rules for Submission and Evaluation.

 - Administrative Proposal Submission Forms (including the Ethics Review Table) are available online via the Participant Portal Submission System (PPSS) – pre-registration is required first.